 Academic Program—The academic requirements and course descriptions for the majors and concentrations offered through the Center for Sustainability and the Environment appear in the Programs of Study section of this catalog.

-Activities—The Center sponsors several other opportunities for student enrichment, including field trips, student research and service projects, a residential E-House and a seminar program.
+Activities—The Center sponsors several other opportunities for student enrichment, including field trips, student research and service projects, a student farm and a seminar program.
 The Center offers an annual field trip to see important ecosystems within the United States, and human impacts on these systems.
 To support student research, the Center provides stipends for students who elect to spend the summer on campus working on independent research or service projects.
 The bi-weekly environmental seminar provides an opportunity for students to hear about other students' research and internship experiences, recent graduates' experiences in work and graduate school, faculty lectures on environmental topics, and senior professionals' reflections on their careers.
-Albion is an affiliate member of the School for Field Studies, which offers environmental field studies in Australia, Mexico, Turks and Caicos Islands, Costa Rica and Kenya.
+Albion is an affiliate member of the School for Field Studies, which offers environmental field studies in Australia, Buthan, Cambodia and Vietnam, Costa Rica, East Africa, Panama, Peru, and Turks and Caicos Islands.

 Apply to the Center for Sustainability and the Environment.